Skip to Content

 As a top female workers’ compensation attorney in Central Florida, Carolyn Salzmann’s compassionate and tenacious approach, as well as her engineering mindset, gives her a unique approach to workers’ compensation claims.

-To schedule a free consultation with an Orlando workers’ comp attorney at our office, call (888) 979-4941 or contact us online.
+To schedule a free consultation with our Orlando workers’ comp attorney at our office, call (888) 979-4941 or contact us online.

 Florida Workers’ Compensation Explained